Lebanon

 ✓ Do

-- Respect house rules and neighbors; sound carries in older buildings.
+- Respect house rules and neighbors; sound carries in older buildings and shared compounds.

 ✗ Don't

-- Don't push politics/religion in intimate contexts—highly sensitive topics.
+- Don't push politics/religion in intimate contexts—highly sensitive topics that can instantly shut things down.

 Insider Notes & Quotable Voices